Title: The breakfast club

 About The Breakfast Club

-Andrew Clark (The Jock) is under pressure from his father to perform up to his high standards, which Mr. Clark believes will add to his lost youth.
-Brian Johnson (Nerd) excels academically, but is failing shop class.
+Andrew Clark (The Jock) is under pressure from his father to perform up to his high standards, which Mr Clark believes will add to his lost youth.
+Brian Johnson (Nerd) excels academically but is failing shop class.
 Neither he nor his family can accept an F. John Bender (The troublemaker), while tough on the outside, masks a difficult home life.
-Prom queen Claire(Prom Queen, Popular girl) has pressure to conform from her friends, as well as issues with her parental unit.
-Allison (Loner) has few if any friends, wears all black, and has similar problems at home.
+Prom queen Claire(Prom Queen, Popular girl) has pressure to confirm from her friends, as well as issues with her parental unit.
+Allison (Loner) has few if any friends wear all black, and has similar problems at home.

 I also found a fun fact about this movie.
 Because when Claire is preparing her sushi, a black chopstick is next to her coke but is gone in the following shots.